zeek/zeekctl/doc/broctl.rst

 highest port number assigned to a proxy.

-Finally, a few BroControl commands (such as "print" and "peerstatus") rely on broccoli to communicate with Bro.
+Finally, a few BroControl commands (such as "print" and "peerstatus") rely on Broker to communicate with Bro.
 This means that for those commands to function, BroControl needs to connect to each Bro instance.

 Command Reference